koterba/snake/README.md

 # snake
-snake, and self playing snake written using the turtle module
+snake game, and a self-playing snake game written using the turtle module